 Building Trading Systems That Actually Work

 Successful algorithmic trading requires handling real-world complexities: network latency, exchange downtime, and market impact.
 NautilusTrader’s DataCatalog manages historical data with versioning, supporting CSV, Parquet, and live exchange feeds.
-For teams dealing with large-scale tick data retrieval, the architectural considerations for vector search at production scale offer transferable patterns for indexing and querying time-series data efficiently.
-The platform encourages rigorous testing through unit tests, integration backtests, paper trading, and shadow trading with reduced sizes — a discipline that mirrors patterns emerging across AI-driven testing automation more broadly.
+The platform encourages rigorous testing through unit tests, integration backtests, paper trading, and shadow trading with reduced sizes before any capital is at risk.

 For production deployment, NautilusTrader supports single-node (development), multi-process (separate data/strategy/execution), and distributed configurations.
-The MessageBus integrates with Redis for cross-node communication in distributed setups.10
+The MessageBus integrates with Redis for cross-node communication in distributed setups.
+(Interactive Brokers LLC)

 Frequently Asked Questions